Difficult Bible Quiz about the Bible Persons.

 -

-Who did Jesus heal in the synagogue on the Sabbath?
+Which Bible person did Jesus heal in the synagogue on the Sabbath?

 b.
-A woman with leprosy.
+Woman with leprosy.

 c.
 A blind man.